fabianbs/fblang/README.md

 News
 --------
-- I will upload the code soon.
-- The [issues](https://github.com/fabianbs/fblang/issues) now contain information about the planned enhancements of the language.
-Further information is available under [projects](https://github.com/fabianbs/fblang/projects)
+- The language is completely redesigned.
+Thus, most of the code in this repository is outdated.
+I will upload the specification of the new language design soon

 What is FB?
 ----------